 - In recent months, several security organizations have reported on massive payment card fraud targeting Pakistani financial institutions.
 Shortly after the initial breach was detected in October 2018, several banks took steps to mitigate damages, reportedly including issuing alerts to customers and blocking online or international use of payment cards.

-- Gemini analysts have identified 260,000 Card Present (CP) payment cards with a total value of around $25 million USD associated with reported Pakistan payment card fraud breaches that were posted for sale in the dark web shop Joker’s Stash between October 26, 2018 and February 25, 2019.
+- Gemini analysts have identified 260,000 Card Present (CP) payment cards with a total value of around $25 million USD associated with reported Pakistan payment card fraud breaches that were posted for sale in a dark web shop, Joker’s Stash, between October 26, 2018 and February 25, 2019.

 - The three bases respectively posted on October 26, October 31, and November 13, 2018 included combinations of Track 1 Data and Track 2 Data.
 Deeper analysis of this data indicates that the points of compromise were located in highly traveled tourist areas.

 - While fraudsters generally acquire card and PIN data with card skimmers and cameras or overlays, the January 24 and January 30, 2019 breach included such data in large quantities pertaining to a single bank – Meezan Bank Ltd. Therefore, Gemini analysts assess with moderate confidence that the compromised records posted between January 24 and January 30, 2019 are associated with a compromise of Meezan Bank Ltd’s internal systems.